 Though Austin is a town known for its casual dining scene, the abundance of culinary talent and Texas ingredients lends well to tasting menus.

-With menus ranging from four- to nine-courses, set tasting menus offer chefs a chance to guide diners through a culinary story, or showcase the freshest ingredients of the season.
-Tasting menus often bring to mind restaurants like Clarksville’s Wink, an Austin staple for for almost 20 years, or chef Bryce Gilmore’s Barley Swine, but they can also encompass more playful takes, like L’Oca d’Oro’s pasta tasting menu or Foreign & Domestic’s nose-to-tail option.
+Multi-course tasting menus offer chefs a chance to guide diners through a culinary story or showcase the freshest ingredients of the season.
+Tasting menus often bring to mind restaurants like Clarksville’s Wink, an Austin staple for over 20 years, or chef Bryce Gilmore’s Barley Swine, but they can also encompass more playful takes, like Nixta’s taco menu.

 Of course, Japanese restaurants usually offer a version of a tasting menu with multi-course omakase, featuring the freshest fish of the day.
 From South Lamar standby Uchi to South Congress Hotel’s sleek Otoko, there are several options to try the chef’s choice sushi around town.